Supporting families to build positive family relationships

 Why providing family support is important

-By addressing these issues and helping parents and guardians to develop healthier coping strategies for their children, we can help ensure children aren’t exposed to abuse or neglect, and families can work towards becoming healthy, happy, safe and strong.
+By addressing these issues and helping parents and guardians to develop positive coping strategies and parenting skills, we can help reduce the risk of childhood neglect or abuse.

 Save the Children’s Intensive Family Support Services program

-Our approach is culturally sensitive, intensive and tailored to the individual needs of a family.
+Our approach uses an outreach-based method that is culturally sensitive, to work alongside families to build their capacity and enhance family relationships, respond to challenges and ensure children and young people are safe and cared for.
 Support can be provided for up to 12 months – although extended when needed – so families have the time to make long-term positive change.

 The Jones’s story

 Most nights, the Jones* family slept on the riverbank.
 Their four children – aged between 4 and 17 – were often seen roaming the streets late at night, begging for food.
 They weren’t attending school and there were significant health concerns for the two youngest children.

 Complex family issues, including substance abuse by their parents, a significant history of domestic and family violence, and the family’s ineligibility for housing in the Northern Territory, left the children homeless and vulnerable.

 Despite the family’s reluctance to engage in Save the Children’s Intensive Family Support Service due to their shame and belief that nobody could help them, our Family Support Team persevered.

 We used our strengths-based approach to slowly gain the trust of the parents and children.
 Over a few months, we were able to help the family become eligible for housing, and soon the children had a home to go to.
 Our Family Support Team connected the family to a local Aboriginal healthcare service, and the children now receive ongoing healthcare.
 The three eldest children are back in school and receiving support with completing their school work, as well as attending social and sporting events.